 Understand that if they cancel dates, it is not a personal choice but a professional demand.
 You can’t blame your partner for medical emergencies.
 Do not stick to a strict routine when it comes to fixing dates and plans.
 As they say, hope for the best and prepare for the worst.

 Related Reading: 15 Tips That Keep A Relationship Strong And Happy

 2. Do not annoy your partner with continuous calls/texts

 This is one of the most important tips for dating a doctor that you should know.
 As a doctor, your partner will be busy treating their patients.
-If you are dating a surgeon, they will be quite occupied with major, life-saving surgeries.
+If you are dating a surgeon, they could be occupied with life-saving surgeries or the preparation for them.
 So instead of continuously calling or texting them, what you can do is give them space in the relationship.

 3. Always be there for your partner